communitynotes-fun/cn-contracts/README.md

-# CommunityNotes.Fun - Getting Started
+# communitynotes.fun - Getting Started

 Follow these steps to set up and run the project locally.